UWPCE-PythonCert/PythonCertDevel/source/modules/MetaProgramming.rst

 And it can use much of the code from the metaclass solution -- since not much really had anything specific to metaclasses.

-Let's take a look at that, too.
+Let's take a look at that, too: